Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 In the following example we define a simple class 2d-vector

-that extends it.
+and a class 3d-vector that extends it.
 (This is for illustration

 only - defining 3-dimensional points as an extension